time-is-ltd/pseudonymization-service/README.md

 ## Installation

 ### Run on GCP (2 minutes)
-1. Create new GCP instance based on this docker image eu.gcr.io/proxy-272310/proxy:v1.1.4, see [how to do it in GCP](https://cloud.google.com/compute/docs/instances/create-start-instance#from-container-image)
+1. Create new GCP instance based on the latest available docker image `eu.gcr.io/proxy-272310/proxy:<version>` ([list of available versions](https://console.cloud.google.com/gcr/images/proxy-272310/EU/proxy?gcrImageListsize=30)), see [how to do it in GCP](https://cloud.google.com/compute/docs/instances/create-start-instance#from-container-image)

 2. Add/edit enviromental variables in the GCP instance editor UI